Oz Agent Platform

 Business

-- 1,500 AI credits per month per user
+- 1,500 credits per month per seat for cloud and local agents

 - SAML-based SSO